Green-Zero-Development/greenZero-2019/content/pages/general-contact.md

 title = "Ask a question"
 page_status = "general-contact"
-publish_image = "INPUT URL TO PHOTO THAT DESCRIBES THE PAGE" meta_description = "Default meta desciption for the page."
+publish_image = "INPUT URL TO PHOTO THAT DESCRIBES THE PAGE" meta_description = "Ask us a question about our services or our process."
 +++